kw7oe/phoenix-bg-sample-app/README.md

     #=> {"healthy":true,"version":"0.1.0"}
     ```

-5. Now you can follow along on the blog post by:
+5. Now you can follow along on the blog post by proceeding to [setup the nginx

-    - Setting up the nginx configuration for blue version.
-    - Setting up the nginx configuration for green version.
+   configuration][1].

 6. Deploying green version of our application: